Wheat-based Paneer roll recipe is made with wheat-based paratha, layered with paneer stuffing. This is good to pack for a kid’s lunch box recipe.

 While that motivation did something, it wasn’t really enough to convince me fully.
 At that point, Dilip said, “Go and attend.
 The worst that will happen is you will not gain anything”.

 I felt he was right.
 What’s the worst that could happen?

 And probably that was one of the best decisions I ever made.

-The event was extremely informative, organized well and helped me know a lot many other similar women who were all into some kind of an entrepreneurial venture.
+The event was extremely informative and organized well, and helped me know a lot many other similar women who were all into some kind of entrepreneurial venture.

 You know what’s the big problem with a lot of us?

 We don’t really give the value of a “real business” to whatever we are doing, especially when it doesn’t involve going into an office and spending time in meetings.
 The word “entrepreneur” sounds scary to us.

 And I was able to break that comfortable cocoon that I was living in.